The mofo guide to | Riesling

 Riesling is an incredibly versatile food-pairing wine, but it’s also a perfect accompaniment to catch ups with friends in the spring/summer sunshine.
 Cooler climate examples are typically lower in alcohol too (even the dry examples), so make a good choice to reach for when you’re looking to keep things a bit lighter.

-Like chardonnay, style is everything - our Mofo Wine Dealers are always ready to chat if you’ve got more questions about which riesling would be perfect for your palette.
+Like chardonnay, style is everything - our Mofo Wine Dealers are always ready to chat if you’ve got more questions about which riesling would be perfect for your palate.